miracuse/miracuse.github.io/docs/more_resources/techniques/index.md

 As with other mechanics in _Miracuse_, Techniques follow FATE's [Silver Rule](https://fate-srd.com/fate-core/what-do-during-play#the-silver-rule).
 The effect of a Technique might be greater or lesser depending on the narrative context it's used in.

-For example, _Harass_ won't much effect on a zombie or a gelatinous cube, in the same way that throwing fire at a fire elemental won't deal damage.
+For example, _Harass_ won't have much effect on a zombie or a gelatinous cube, in the same way that throwing fire at a fire elemental won't deal damage.
 On the other hand, a Technique like _Smite_ may be especially impactful against small targets, sending them flying through the air instead of simply knocking them over.

 ### Non-Combat Applications